gshanemiller/rdpmc/doc/pmu.md

 # Objective

-The objective of this document is to explain how to do PMU micro-benchmarking on the Intel Xeon Skylake Lake micro architecture with enough background to confidently generalize to Haswell, Skylake, etc. You can easily and cheaply obtain a Xeon SkyLake Xeon CPU running Linux for $0.50/hr at Equinix.com.
+The objective of this document is to explain how to do PMU micro-benchmarking on the Intel Xeon Skylake Lake micro architecture with enough background to confidently generalize to Haswell, IceLake, etc. You can easily and cheaply obtain a Xeon SkyLake Xeon CPU running Linux for $0.50/hr at Equinix.com.
 Examples are included.

 # Test Hardware